Last Updated: August 12, 2024

 Coaching and Business Career

 After retiring as a player, Bird remained with the Celtics as a special assistant in their front office from 1992 to 1997.
 Then, in 1997, he took up the position of coach for the Indiana Pacers, announcing he only intended to coach for no more than three years.
-As the Pacers' coach, Bird led them to a 58-24 records in the 1997-1998 season.
-This was their best performance in record at the time, and for his efforts he was named the NBA Coach of the Year.
+As the Pacers' coach, Bird led them to a 58-24 record in the 1997-1998 season.
+For his efforts, he was named the NBA Coach of the Year.
 He would go on to lead the Pacers to Central Division titles in 1999 and 2000.
 True to his word about only coaching for three years, Bird resigned from his position as head coach after the end of the 2000 season.

 In 2003, the Pacers hired Bird back on again, this time as their president of basketball operations.
 When he was named NBA Executive of the Year after the 2011-2012 season, he became the only man in NBA history to win all three awards of NBA MVP, Coach of the Year, and Executive of the Year.
 After briefly parting ways with the Pacers in 2012, Bird returned to his position as president of basketball operations for the Pacers in 2013, a position he maintained until he stepped down again in 2017.
 However, he has remained with the team in an advisory capacity.